Giancarlo Stanton Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- Sandoval makes the start for the Angels, his 17th of the season.
-He is 4-7 with a 4.52 ERA and 70 strikeouts through 85 2/3 innings pitched.
+- Silseth will take the mound to start for the Angels, his first of the season.

-- In his last appearance on Thursday, July 6 against the San Diego Padres, the left-hander threw five innings, giving up one earned run while surrendering two hits.

-- The 26-year-old has a 4.52 ERA and 7.4 strikeouts per nine innings across 16 games this season, while giving up a batting average of .266 to opposing hitters.
+- It's the first appearance this season for the 23-year-old righty, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.